WannaCry ransomware attack: Defensive response

 Experts quickly advised affected users against paying the ransom due to no reports of people getting their data back after payment and as high revenues would encourage more of such campaigns.
-As of 14 June 2017, after the attack had subsided, a total of 327 payments totaling US$130,634.77 (51.62396539 BTC) had been transferred (worth approximately US$6,027,738.10 as of 15 July 2025).
+As of 14 June 2017, after the attack had subsided, a total of 327 payments totalling US$130,634.77 (51.62396539 BTC) had been transferred (worth approximately US$3,390,765.29 as of 27 February 2026).

 The day after the initial attack in May, Microsoft released out-of-band security updates for end-of-life products Windows XP, Windows Server 2003 and Windows 8; these patches had been created in February, but were previously only available to those who paid for a custom support plan.
 Organizations were advised to patch Windows and plug the vulnerability in order to protect themselves from the cyber attack.
 The head of Microsoft's Cyber Defense Operations Center, Adrienne Hall, said that "Due to the elevated risk for destructive cyber-attacks at this time, we made the decision to take this action because applying these updates provides further protection against potential attacks with characteristics similar to WannaCrypt [alternative name to WannaCry]".

 Researcher Marcus Hutchins discovered the kill switch domain hardcoded in the malware.
 Registering a domain name for a DNS sinkhole stopped the attack spreading as a worm, because the ransomware only encrypted the computer's files if it was unable to connect to that domain, which all computers infected with WannaCry before the website's registration had been unable to do.
 While this did not help already infected systems, it severely slowed the spread of the initial infection and gave time for defensive measures to be deployed worldwide, particularly in North America and Asia, which had not been attacked to the same extent as elsewhere.
 On 14 May, a first variant of WannaCry appeared with a new and second kill-switch registered by Matt Suiche on the same day.
 This was followed by a second variant with the third and last kill-switch on 15 May, which was registered by Check Point threat intelligence analysts.
 A few days later, a new version of WannaCry was detected that lacked the kill switch altogether.